Bluebell Flowers: Beautiful and Whimsical Perennials

 - English bluebell (Europe, British Isles, most often found in woods)

 - Spanish bluebells (Europe, British Isles, most often seen in gardens)

 - Wild hyacinth

 Is a Fairy or a Sprite Living Inside?

 There's a little flower up yonder, the last bud from the multitude of bluebells that clouded those turf steps in July with a lilac mist.— Nelly Dean, Wuthering Heights

-Electric-Blue Floral Bells Make Striking Contrast Against the Green
+Electric-Blue Floral Bells Make a Striking Contrast Against the Green at Wanstead Park

 Different Types of Bluebells